 I’m a big fan of Serif software – I’ve been using their PagePlus DTP program since v2 – which came out sometime in the mid-90s.
 Since then I’ve also added two other Serif programs, Photoplus and Drawplus.
-I’m happy with the performance of all three and use them all the time; I do the entire Elfin Diary in PagePlus, for example.
+I’m happy with the performance of all three and use them all the time.
 But until now, I’ve never bothered with their web design program, WebPlus.
 That’s because I’m entirely self-taught in web design and consequently learned to code in Notepad and other text editors and never had any need for a WYSIWYG editor like WebPlus.

 But the other day I got a phone call from a prospective client; she had a site that she was designing in WebPlus and was having trouble with it – could I do anything with it?
 So I told her to send the files over and I’d look at them.
 Then I went to Serif’s site and dug around for a copy of Webplus.
 I started with the free “lite” version; I downloaded it and quickly had it up and running.
 And was taken aback by the sheer mess and crudity of it.
 It was a totally WYSIWYG interface – you dragged and dropped various elements onto the page until you were satisfied with the look – with no code editor whatsoever.
 And worse still, the finished web page was a total mess of inline styling, loaded with of kilobytes of completely unnecessary code.
 And everything was absolutely positioned, with no flexibility.

 Aghast, I went back to Serif and pondered buying the latest version – V7.
 Surely it had to be better in all respects than the lite version?